gaolongxi/AITW_SPLIT/README.md

 | `INSTALL`          | 25761     | 2577        | 23184        |
 | `WEBSHOPPING`          | 28062     | 2807| 25255        |

+Split by Prompt (10% for googleapps, install, general and 1% for webshopping, single):

 | Dataset Category        | Total Unique Prompts | Unique Prompts in Test Set | Unique Prompts in Train Set |
 |----------------------|-----------------------|-----------------------------|------------------------------|
 | `SINGLE`          | 15366                 | 154                        | 15212                        |